altvrd/cli/README.md

 ## (Always in) Beta ⚡

 This tool has some improvements to be done and wasn't tested in all possible platforms.
-If you want to help this project to develop further, suggestions and bug reports on the [Issues](https://github.com/altvrd/altv-resource-downloader/issues/) section are appreciated!
+If you want to help this project to develop further, suggestions and bug reports on the [Issues](https://github.com/altvrd/cli/issues/) section are appreciated!

 ## Installation

-Use it with npx:
+Use it with npx (doesn't get installed on your computer):

 ```bash
 npx altvrd --help